Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: nonlocality and local estimator

-The standard definition of topological protection \cite{Sarma:NQI15} relies on Majorana midgap states with a sufficiently large gap to higher excitations and an exponentially suppressed energy, $E_0\sim e^{-L/\xi}$ resulting from spatial separation of Majorana wavefunctions, with $L$ the wire's length and $\xi$ the Majorana coherence length.
-This allows in practice to achieve a degenerate {ground state.
-The spatial} non-locality of the Majoranas leads also to an exponentially suppressed sensitivity to arbitrary local perturbations.
-This is ultimately the reason why non-locality is such a key Majorana property.
+The standard definition of topological protection \cite{Sarma:NQI15} relies on Majorana midgap states with a sufficiently large gap to higher excitations and an exponentially suppressed energy, $E_0\sim e^{-L/\xi}$, resulting from spatial separation of Majorana wavefunctions, with $L$ the wire's length and $\xi$ the Majorana coherence length~\cite{Ben-Shach:PRB15}.
+This allows in practice to achieve a degenerate ground state that does not split in response to local perturbations.
+The spatial nonlocality of the Majoranas leads also to an exponentially suppressed sensitivity to arbitrary local perturbations.
+This is ultimately the reason why nonlocality is such a key Majorana property.

-This picture has to be extended in more general situations, wherein zero modes arise due to smooth inhomogeneities.
-In such case, the connection between protected ground state degeneracy and non-locality becomes less obvious, {as one can have stable zero modes with highly} overlapping wavefunctions.
-The question remains as to whether {these smoothly confined MZMs} are susceptible to local perturbations.
+As argued in the introduction, this picture has to be extended in more general situations, wherein zero modes arise due to smooth inhomogeneities.
+In such case, the connection between protected ground state degeneracy and nonlocality becomes less obvious.
+One can have zero modes with overlapping wavefunctions.
+The question remains as to whether the MZMs in smoothly inhomogeneous nanowires are susceptible to {parity-preserving} local perturbations.
 The specific type of perturbation and the spinorial internal structure $\mathbf{u}^{L,R}(x)$ become crucial in this regard.
-They lead to different forms of the susceptibility, expressed as overlap integrals that give a sense of non-locality, but in which internal degrees of freedom combine in different ways.
+They lead to different forms of the susceptibility, expressed as overlap spatial integrals that give a sense of nonlocality, but in which internal degrees of freedom combine in different ways.
 In this subsection we analyse these different forms.

 To make connection with published literature, we start by considering the response to global perturbations to the chemical potential $\mu$ in the nanowire.
-In Ref.~\cite{Ben-Shach:PRB15} it was shown that the zero-temperature change in the energy $E_0$ of a subgap Andreev state $c$ in response to such change is the state's dimensionless charge $\partial E_0/\partial\mu = \delta N =|Q|/e=\langle c^\dagger c-c c^\dagger\rangle$ which in the Majorana basis takes the form of a wavefunction overlap,
+In Ref.~\cite{Ben-Shach:PRB15} it was shown that the zero-temperature change in the energy $E_0$ of a subgap Andreev state $c$ in response to such change is the state's dimensionless charge $\partial E_0/\partial\mu = \delta N =|Q|/e=\langle c^\dagger c-c c^\dagger\rangle$, which in the Majorana basis takes the form of a wave-function overlap